jfadams1963/Ti_Projects/tiAES-C_version/README.md

 `# apt install build-essential libssl-dev libbsd0 libbsd-dev` as root.

-If you are on Ubuntu with passwordless sudo, that's bad practice.
+If you are on Ubuntu with passwordless, unlimited sudo, that's bad practice.
 Edit your `/etc/sudoers` to require your password.
 Please.